occipital/django-content-settings/docs/extends.md

 ## Cache Triggers

 Cache triggers are part of the [caching functionality](caching.md).
-They allow you to configure how and when to update Python objects related to settings.
+They allow you to configure when to update py objects related to settings.

 - See the source code for [`content_settings.cache_triggers`](source.md#cache_triggers) for more information.